About

 The foundation behind the practice.

-14 years of frontline hospital medicine across top academic and community systems — combined with board certification in both Internal Medicine and Obesity Medicine — means I bring genuine clinical depth to every patient relationship.
+14 years of frontline hospital medicine across leading academic and community systems — combined with board certification in both Internal Medicine and Obesity Medicine — means I bring genuine clinical depth to every patient relationship.

 Board Certifications